DylanFClark/BSAD_384_EcommerceClothingRetailerSystem/README.md

 # BSAD_384_EcommerceClothingRetailerSystem

-This project is an emulation of the creation of a online clothing retailer - particularly as it relates to the customer facing side - sales, reviews, and order fufillment; how they would manage data, what data is important, as well as a peak at what metrics they might consider important.
+This project is an emulation of the creation of a proposed solution to the information management needs of a online clothing retailer - particularly as it relates to the customer facing side - sales, reviews, and order fufillment; how they would manage data, what data is important, as well as a peak at what metrics they might consider important.

 Information management of this nature is crucial to organizations and stakeholders; information helps us to understand the company, be it for the purpose of strategic decision making, investing, or deliberation between